 As for a 3G phone, Verizon no longer posts the unlocking instructions on its website.
 If you still have one of those older phones, here’s what those instructions were: “The simple code to program such 3G devices for use with another carrier is either 000000 or 123456.”

 Because of the merger, you may be wondering if T-Mobile is able to unlock Sprint’s devices.
-A T-Mobile customer service representative told me in December 2020, “We are still in the process of merging with Sprint … to unlock a device that is carrier-locked, the carrier who sold it will be the one who can gain access to unlocking the device.”
+A T-Mobile customer service representative told me in May 2021 that you still have to contact Sprint to get your phone unlocked.
+Contact Sprint at 888-211-4727.

 Some key requirements for unlocking a Sprint phone include the following: